kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Mitigation**: In many cases, affinity values are externally defined (subnet names, partition keys) and cannot be validated by the driver.
-The primary mitigation is the scoring plugin: by packing compatible workloads onto already-locked devices before consuming clean ones, the scheduler naturally limits fragmentation even when affinity values are unpredictable.
+The primary mitigation is the allocator's device-selection preference: by packing compatible workloads onto already-locked devices before consuming clean ones, the scheduler naturally limits fragmentation even when affinity values are unpredictable.
 Additionally, cluster administrators can use `DeviceClass` CEL selectors to restrict which